-YAY for all the moms out there, this coming Sunday is your special day to relax and enjoy the fruits of your labor!
+YAY for all the moms out there, this coming Sunday is your special day to to take some time to relax and enjoy the fruits of your labor!
 Take off that apron, kick off your shoes, sit back on the sofa or out in the sun, read a book, and demand to be spoiled.
 And have someone bake you these Blackberry Sweet Rolls with Lemon Curd Icing.
-This recipe requires a little effort but the reward is so worth it, and you are worth it!
+This recipe requires a little effort and the reward is so worth it.
+You are so worth it too!

 This recipe is perfect served as an afternoon treat or during a weekend brunch, and it is sure to please everyone around your table!

 - The dough does need to be in the refrigerator overnight so plan accordingly.

 - Make sure butter is room temperature, this makes mixing the dough. and putting the rolls together much easier then really cold butter.

 - Whole Milk is where it is at with baking – I have tried using other milks and the dough never comes together the way it should.
 Extra fat is good for baking.

 - To make cutting the sweet rolls easier use unflavored dental floss – even perfect cuts every time!